phillydotnet/Presentations/2023/0816-dotnet/README.md

 #endregion
 ```
 19.  save all files, compile, and reload with dotnet run in the terminal
-20.  create Tests\NFL.http and add a get call, but preface it with a variable
+20.  create Test\NFL.http and add a get call, but preface it with a variable
 ```
 @url = http://localhost:5086/api/